 Consolidated operating income increased \$622 million, or 135%, from 2000 to 2001.
-In 2000 our operating income included two significant items: an \$88 million gain on the sale of marine vessels (reflected in our Other Energy Services segment) and a charge of \$36 million related to the restructuring of the Engineering and Construction Group segments.
+In 2000 our operating income included two significant items: an \$88 million gain on the sale of marine vessels (reflected in our Landmark and Other Energy Services segment) and a charge of \$36 million related to the restructuring of the engineering and construction businesses.